The Essentials Handbook Medicity

 Emergency Fire Exits

-There are 5 Emergency Fire Exits in the hospital as under:
+There are emergency fire exitsin the hospital as under:

 All staff should take part enthusiastically in all Fire Drills (Code Red) conducted from time to time.